 - 1/4 cup water

-If you can’t find unflavored non-dairy yogurt, you can use any fruit flavor and decrease the sugar by a couple of tablespoons.
-For a more tender cake, use 1/4 cup yogurt and 1 1/2 tablespoons canola oil; add 20 calories and 2.5 grams of fat per serving.
+If you can't find unflavored non-dairy yogurt, you can use any fruit flavor and decrease the sugar by a couple of tablespoons.
+If you're not following a strict no-oil diet, you can use 1/4 cup yogurt and 1 1/2 tablespoons canola oil for a more tender cake; add 20 calories and 2.5 grams of fat per serving.